Prouty STRETCHers Share Their Experiences from the North Pole Expedition

 Let’s take care of each other, let’s take care of this planet.

-On the roads in Helsinki: “The roads are arranged ‘like a logical spider’”
+On the roads in Helsinki: “The roads are arranged ‘like a logical spider’.”

 What a sight to see in person!
 After watching videos and seeing photos… the in-person experience was amazing!
 Huge and kind of intimidating is how I would describe it.
 Very mysterious.

-After our briefing and meeting the Quark Expedition staff it was time to depart.
+After our briefing and meeting with the Quark Expedition staff it was time to depart.
 Two tugboats roped up to the side of the ship and started pulling us away from the dock.

 As Solan announced, “Ladies and gentlemen, we’re going to the North Pole!”

-Never ever was going to the North Pole on my bucket list, but here I am on an amazing adventure to the North Pole… it’s an experience beyond words.
+Never ever was going to the North Pole on my bucket list, but here I am on an amazing adventure to the North Pole…it’s an experience beyond words.

 What a special treat to wake up to an announcement of another polar bear sighting!
 It was much closer than the first one we saw, and it seemed to be as interested in us as we were in him.
 At one point, the polar bear just sat down as if he wanted to provide the perfect “photo op” for us!